lucas150670/MFCMusicPlayer/README.md

 # MFCMusicPlayer

-A Simple music player, written in C+.
+A Simple music player, written in C++.

 Features: Updating.